Crowns are also known as “caps”. They fit over or “cap” the existing tooth, covering everything you see above the gum.

 Modern aesthetic ceramic restorations use digital technology to create highly accurate and beautiful restorations.

-CEREC Crown (Digital Technology) is the unique CAD (Computer Aided Design) / CAM (Computer Aided Milling) system for patient individual all-ceramic restorations in one single appointment:
+CEREC Crown (Digital Technology) is the unique CAD (Computer Aided Design) / CAM (Computer Aided Milling) system for individual all-ceramic restorations in one single appointment, with the following advantages:

 - Digital impression

-- Receive your dental crown after teeth preparation in single session (Patient will be informed of suitability during consultation)
+- Receive your dental crown after tooth preparation in a single session (Patient will be informed of suitability during consultation)

-- No need for temporary fillings and crowns
+- No need for temporary fillings or crowns

 - Highly aesthetic